-The Rationale: Kentucky is establishing a Dual Credit Attainment Goal to support the development of a state workforce with the degrees and credentials Kentucky's economy needs to thrive.
-Increasing dual credit attainment in Kentucky will:

-- 1. promote greater alignment between the state's K-12 and higher education systems. - 2. create a culture that includes attaining a postsecondary degree or credential for all students. - 3. increase the level of educational attainment of Kentucky's citizens.

-The Goal: By 2030, 50% of Kentucky high school students should graduate high school having completed at least one dual credit course with a qualifying grade of a C or higher.
-As Kentucky increases the student success rate in dual credit, the state will work to ensure that students enrolled in dual credit coursework match the economic, demographic and geographic makeup of Kentucky's high school population as a whole.

-The Strategies: Kentucky's Dual Credit Attainment goal will be accomplished by:
+- A. The Rationale: Kentucky is establishing a Dual Credit Attainment Goal to support the development of a state workforce with the degrees and credentials Kentucky's economy needs to thrive.
+Increasing dual credit attainment in Kentucky will: - 1. promote greater alignment between the state's K-12 and higher education systems. - 2. create a culture that includes attaining a postsecondary degree or credential for all students. - 3. increase the level of educational attainment of Kentucky's citizens. - B. The Goal: By 2030, 50% of Kentucky high school students should graduate high school having completed at least one dual credit course with a qualifying grade of a C or higher.
+As Kentucky increases the student success rate in dual credit, the state will work to ensure that students enrolled in dual credit coursework match the economic and geographic makeup of Kentucky's high school population as a whole. - C. The Strategies: Kentucky's Dual Credit Attainment goal will be accomplished by:

-- 1. prioritizing access among students with limited or no access to dual credit courses. - 2. providing meaningful dual credit experiences related to students' postsecondary and career goals. - 3. supporting student success in dual credit coursework through high-quality college and career advising and academic services. - 4. strengthening partnerships among high schools, postsecondary institutions and employers to build and sustain effective policies and equitable practices. - 5. maintaining, communicating, and, when possible, expanding support for the state's dual credit scholarship program. - 6. increasing the number of teachers credentialed for dual credit in Kentucky.
+- 1. ensuring access for all students. - 2. providing meaningful dual credit experiences related to students' postsecondary and career goals. - 3. supporting student success in dual credit coursework through high-quality college and career advising and academic services. - 4. strengthening partnerships among high schools, postsecondary institutions and employers to build and sustain effective policies and practices. - 5. maintaining, communicating, and, when possible, expanding support for the state's dual credit scholarship program. - 6. increasing the number of teachers credentialed for dual credit in Kentucky.